storyfeet/dugi_bialan/content/works/little_red.md

 # "I'm going to my granny on the other side of the woods with this vegetable soup.
 She's feeling sick"

-zezi wei bena lugin ei mugo delo da vo-ezan.
+is-won wei bena lugin ei mugo delo da vo-ezan.

 # She showed the soup to the wolf